 The Sun is in constant flux and the impact of this solar activity is more apparent as people become more reliant on technology.
-Solar flares, coronal mass ejections (CMEs) and the solar wind affect our technology and systems such as satellites, GPS, power grids and radio communications.
+Solar flares, coronal mass ejections (CMEs) and solar wind affect our technology and systems such as satellites, GPS, power grids and radio communications.

 Solar flares can cause high-frequency radio and GPS to perform erratically, extreme CMEs can put power grids at risk.
 Therefore, space weather forecasts are of crucial importance to the Armed Forces, electricity industry, satellite operators and the aviation industry.

-As part of the agreement the Met Office is implementing the state of the art 'ENLIL' computer model that is used by NOAA to predict the arrival time of Coronal Mass Ejections.
+As part of the agreement we are implementing the state of the art 'ENLIL' computer model that is used by NOAA to predict the arrival time of Coronal Mass Ejections.
 Our space weather forecasters liaise on a daily basis with NOAA forecasters to exchange views on the expected space weather conditions for the next few days.
 We also work with and receive solar imagery from NASA.

-In the UK, we're working closely with a range of UK partners including Science and Technology Facilities Council(STFC), British Geological Survey (BGS), Bath University, RAL Space, British Antarctic Survey and a number of other universities and research organisations to transfer their data, knowledge and models into the Met Office to support an operational forecasting capability.
+In the UK, we're working closely with a range of UK partners including Science and Technology Facilities Council(STFC), British Geological Survey (BGS), University of Bath, RAL Space, British Antarctic Survey and several other universities and research organisations to transfer data, knowledge and models into the Met Office to support our operational forecasting.